thumbliner/thumbliner/index.md

 nav_order: 1
 ---

-The Curious Outsider is a public window into a living knowledge base.
-It publishes lessons drawn from ongoing research and documents the investment practice it supports.
+This is a window into a living knowledge base.
+Here are lessons drawn from ongoing research and a documentation of the practice it supports.